DataExpert-ZachWilson-V4/streaming-pipelines/README.md

 # Streaming Pipelines
 Homework for Week 5 Streaming Pipelines

+## Homework Notes:

+I have enhanced the original code to meet the assignment requirements for tracking Data Expert sessions.
+First, I created a DDL script (session_ddl.sql) to define a new table shashankkongara.kafka_streaming_user_sessions_homework, which includes columns for session details such as session ID, start and end times, event count, session date, geolocation (country, state, city), device and browser information, and login status.

+I have added a DDL statement in "session_ddl.sql" file to create the table which gets the data from Kafka session window.

+In the Spark Streaming job (session_job.py), I added Kafka configurations, implemented a function to fetch geolocation details from the ip2location API, and defined the schema for Kafka message values.
+I updated the job to group events into sessions with a 5-minute inactivity window and generated unique session IDs using a hash of user ID, IP, and session start time.
+Additionally, I enriched the session data with geolocation and device/browser details and wrote the processed data to the output table in Iceberg format, partitioned by the session start date.
+These changes ensure effective tracking and processing of sessions, meeting the assignment requirements.

 ## Submission Guidelines

 To ensure smooth processing of your submissions through GitHub Classroom automation, we cannot accommodate individual requests for changes.
 Therefore, please read all instructions carefully.